-TC rainfall contributions to the extreme daily rainfall (above the 95th percentile) are investigated in terms of occurrence and amount.
-The contribution of TCs to the occurrence of extreme daily rainfall is around 50% over the EA coast.
-This contribution is higher (60-70%) over tropical islands.
-The TC contribution to the extreme rainfall amount is higher in percentage than the contribution to the extreme rainfall occurrence over some regions, e.g., the Anhui Province of China along the Yangtze River Valley.
+reaches as far north as 45°N in September for the northward-moving TCs and has its maximum impact over the Indochina Peninsula for the westward-moving TCs in October.
+TC rainfall contribution is largest over the tropical islands (i.e., Taiwan, the Philippines, and occurrence of extreme daily rainfall is around 50% over the EA coast.
+This contribution is higher (60%-70%) over tropical islands.
+The TC contribution to the extreme rainfall amount is higher in percentage than the contribution to the extreme rainfall occurrence over some regions (e.g., the Anhui Province of China along the Yangtze River Valley).
 This indicates that TC-related extreme rainfall over these regions is heavier than extreme rainfall unrelated to TCs.